GenomeCAD/vkb/Readme.md

 ## Subcommand
 ### convert

-This command are split in two subcommand, one to load data and another to save data.
+This subcommand load data from a classic bioinformatic file and save information in exploded database.

 #### Load